tagundo/elichika/README.md

 # elichika
 A fork of https://github.com/arina999999997/elichika based on https://github.com/YumeMichi/elichika, check out the original.

+## What is the difference between github (arina999999997) and gitlab (tatara_hisoka)?
+- Made for termux only
+- Add-on content support
+- Added SDK of developement content
+- Added menu_elichika2
+- Added serverdata.db & userdata.db
+- Restore unused content
+	- lvl 500 bond limit
+	- lvl 100 card once kizuna board is maxed out
+	- Appeal Chance
+		- GotHeal
+		- GotShield
+		- GotVoltageByVo
+		- GotVoltageBySp
+		- GotVoltageByGd
+		- GotVoltageBySk
+	- Liella song
+	- Expert difficulty song
+	- Item
+		- Leader Insight Guaranteed
+		- Increase Rare Item Drop Rate
+		- School Idol Radiance
+	- Special SP Cutscene In Lanzhu & Mia
+- Various changes
+	- Replace pre-render MV with realtime (save hundred megabyte drive)
+	- Disable useless setting
+	- Fixed some songs not unlocked
+	- Increase max LP limit same as official
+	- Increase limit skip ticket to 100
+	- Make all member use swimsuit in tutorial
+	- Disable 60fps live quality, you can enable on graphics setting
+	- Unlocked bond story
+	- Sorted costume by old to new
+- Fixed consistent dictionary
+- Added config
+	- cdn_path_type | use all or separate folder to store relevant file
+	- cdn_path_all | Folder name of all locale in static/
+	- cdn_path_en | Folder name of english locale in static/
+	- cdn_path_ko | Folder name of korean locale in static/
+	- cdn_path_zh | Folder name of chinese locale in static/
+	- cdn_path_ja | Folder name of japanese locale in static/
+	- lesson_drop_skill_type | Logic of obtain insight skill
+- Clone as elichika2 folder so you can install safely

 ## Installing
 Note that this part concern only this server implementation, and it only provide the easiest way to do things.